 If you have not yet clicked on OK, you can refresh the page, all your changes will be cancelled.

 Select a box, click on the cross-button to remove it.

 Click on Add Topic, enter a name.

 Select a topic, drag and drop it to a new position.

-A Share button is available with the Reader view.
-Open an article and click on Reader.
+A Share button is available with the Full screen view.
+Open an article and click on Full screen.

 Click on Edit, check Automatic Refresh, click on OK.
 The dashboard will be then refreshed every hour.

 Each topic sets a layout of 3 columns.
 When a column is left empty the boxes of adjacent columns are enlarged to fill the gap.
 Thus, you can setup 4 sizes of your boxes: